Rancho Otay

-Rancho Otay was a 6658 acre Mexican land grant in present-day San Diego County, California given in 1829 by Governor José María de Echeandía to Magdelena Estudillo.
+Rancho Otay was a 6658 acre Mexican land grant in present-day San Diego County, California, given in 1829 by Governor José María de Echeandía to Magdelena Estudillo.
 The grant in the present-day Otay Mesa area, extended along the Otay River, just west of Lower Otay Reservoir.

 History

 The two square league grant was made to Magdalena Estudillo, whose brother, José Antonio Estudillo, was grantee of the adjoining one square league Rancho Janal.
 The two grants, both to members of the Estudillo family, are often considered as one rancho.
-The Estudillos were absentee ranchers, living in the pueblo of San Diego.
+The Estudillos were absentee ranchers, living in Pueblo de San Diego.